Andalusian horse: 19th century to present

 Andalusians only began to be exported from Spain in 1962.
-The first Andalusians were imported into Australia in 1971, and in 1973 the Andalusian Horse Association of Australasia was formed for the registration of these Andalusians and their offspring.
+The first Andalusians were imported into Australia in 1971, and in 1973, the Andalusian Horse Association of Australasia was formed for the registration of these Andalusians and their offspring.
 Strict quarantine guidelines prohibited the importation of new Andalusian blood to Australia for many years, but since 1999, regulations have been relaxed and more than half a dozen new horses have been imported.
 Bloodines in the United States also rely on imported stock, and all American Andalusians can be traced directly to the stud books in Portugal and Spain.
-There are around 8,500 animals in the United States, where the International Andalusian and Lusitano Horse Association (IALHA) registers around 700 new purebred foals every year.
+Around 8,500 animals are in the United States, where the International Andalusian and Lusitano Horse Association (IALHA) registers around 700 new purebred foals every year.
 These numbers indicate that the Andalusian is a relatively rare breed in the United States.
-In 2003, there were 75,389 horses registered in the stud book, and they constituted almost 66 percent of the horses in Spain.
+In 2003, 75,389 horses were registered in the stud book, and they constituted almost 66% of the horses in Spain.
 Breed numbers have been increasing during the 21st century.
-At the end of 2010, a total of 185,926 pura raza española horses were recorded in the database of the Spanish Ministerio de Medio Ambiente, y Medio Rural y Marino.
-Of these, 28,801 or about 15% were in other countries of the world; of those in Spain, 65,371 or about 42% were in Andalusia.
+At the end of 2010, a total of 185,926 pura raza española horses was recorded in the database of the Spanish Ministerio de Medio Ambiente, y Medio Rural y Marino.
+Of these, 28,801 or about 15%, were in other countries of the world; of those in Spain, 65,371, or about 42%, were in Andalusia.